 The researchers are conducting a literature search to screen, critically appraise and code the existing literature on understanding and influencing pro-environmental behaviour.
-Key themes are identified using the COM-B ('capability', 'opportunity', 'motivation' and 'behaviour') behavioural model, which posits that behaviour derives from an interaction between one's capability, opportunity and motivation to carry out a behaviour.
+Key themes are identified using the COM-B ('capability', 'opportunity', 'motivation' and 'behaviour') model, which states that behaviour derives from an interaction between an individual's capability, opportunity and motivation to carry out a behaviour.
 The Behaviour Change Wheel framework is used to identify potential intervention options, such as education, persuasion, incentivisation, coercion, training, restriction, environmental restructuring, modelling and enablement.

 This scoping review makes an important contribution to an emerging research field by mapping the recent body of work on environmental behaviour.
 The findings will be presented to allow other researchers in the field to benefit from the study.
-Designers with an understanding of how to engender positive environmental behaviours could drive citizen-centred sustainable development of cities worldwide – both for biodiversity, and wider environmental and health benefits.
+Designers with an understanding of how to bring about positive environmental behaviours could drive citizen-centred sustainable development of cities worldwide – both for biodiversity and wider environmental/health benefits.

 Siân Moxon is a senior lecturer in sustainable design at the School of Art, Architecture and Design.
 Her research concerns urban biodiversity and uses practice-based, design-research methods.
 She is an architect and founder of the Rewild My Street urban-rewilding campaign.